SchwSimon/FlushModules.com/README.md

   onClose: function() {},

   // gets triggered on app start
-  init: function( $, startArg ) {
+  init: function( $, initArg ) {
     // $ -> reference to the global SewerFlush object
-    // startArg -> an optional argument which can be given at app start }
+    // initArg -> an optional argument which can be given at app start }

 });